 You have to remember names, speak with clarity and purpose, and make a positive mark on your listeners overall.
 If you’re a person who cares for making a positive mark on the world you live in, then you take all conversations you partake in seriously.
 A simple conversation can be the birth of a great idea that shifts your life’s focus.
 A simple conversation can paint you as someone who can be trusted and depended on, thereby propelling you further into someone’s life.

 Your exits out of conversations are what will stick in the short-term memory of the ones you interact with.
-This recency bias can serve to either amplify the content of the conversation, or influence others to forget of its importance.
-In hopes of insuring that your exits out of conversations serve to make them stand out, there are a couple of things that you can do.
+This recency bias can serve to either amplify the perception of the conversation, or influence others to forget of its importance.
+In hopes of ensuring that your exits out of conversations serve to make them stand out, there are a couple of things that you can do.

 Summarize What You’ve Heard in a Positive Light

 “I’ll be sure to remember what you said about ____, it opened up my eyes to that possibility.”

 As your conversation comes to a close, think back at what you heard from the other person.
 In a rather convoluted way, it seems that showing the person with whom you’re conversing that their points were listened to and accepted encourages them to remember your points and subsequently accept them too.